Live Support

 Here’s how:

-In QuickBooks Desktop, you don’t need to manually close your books each year— QuickBooks handles automatic adjustments for the next fiscal year, but creating a manual year-end closing entries ensures accuracy, especially if your financials are complex or involve multiple accounts.
+In QuickBooks Desktop, you don’t need to manually close your books each year— QuickBooks handles automatic adjustments for the next fiscal year, but creating a manual year-end closing entries ensures accuracy, especially if your finances are complex or involve multiple accounts.
 Here’s how to do it:

 Important Checks: